Earllibrary/NintendoSwitch/README.md

 ## Overview
 This application(bot) checks Nintendo Online Store whether Nintendo Switch is availabel.
 If Switch is on sale, notify you by LINE.
-This bot access the web page every `N` sec.
-Lower `N` will allow more accurate stock analyses, but you should be aware that frequent access will overload the web server.
-Default `N` is  30.

 ## Dependences
 - Python 3.x